How to be an Entrepreneur if You Have No Money or Experience

 You must focus on marketing before, during, and after you start your business.
 E.g., if you have a glasses shop in the city, nobody will come if they don't know that your shop exists.
 Marketing can be tricky, but you are good to go if you focus on your target audience.

 For example, Millennials are more likely to view an advertisement on social media than on a downtown billboard.

 Entrepreneur Salary & Job Growth

-With a lot of online millionaires and billionaires, many people exaggerate when it comes to entrepreneurs salaries.
+With many online millionaires and billionaires, many people exaggerate when it comes to entrepreneurs' salaries.
 In contrast to any other field, entrepreneurs' pay varies a lot.
-If their business is failing they probably receive less income or no income.
+If their business is failing, they probably receive less income or no income.

 All that being said, many entrepreneurs typically receive around $60K-$72K depending on which part of the world they are living in.
 Successful entrepreneurs can grow and get much more than typical rates.

 Therefore, the success of the business also depends on where it is located.
-If a business is in a densely populated country there is a greater chance it will be a success.
+If a company is in a densely populated country, there is a greater chance it will succeed.

-The field you end up being in as an entrepreneur should play a larger role in the money you make and the security you will have in your position.
+The field you end up being in as an entrepreneur should play a more significant role in the money you make and the security you will have in your position.